DataDog/integrations-core/apache/README.md

 * [Apache SSL certificate issues][8]

 ## Further Reading
+Additional helpful documentation, links, and articles:

+* [Deploying and configuring Datadog with CloudFormation][14]
 * [Monitoring Apache web server performance][9]
 * [How to collect Apache performance metrics][10]
 * [How to monitor Apache web server with Datadog][11]